 The applicant proposes to merge two adjacent 25-foot-wide parcels to create one 5,900-square-foot parcel that is 50 feet wide by 118 feet long.
-The subject property is located at 61 Sole Street in the unincorporated community of King Salmon on Humboldt Bay, approximately two miles south of Eureka (see Exhibits 1-3).
+The subject property is located at 15 Sole Street in the unincorporated community of King Salmon on Humboldt Bay, approximately two miles south of Eureka (see Exhibits 1-3).

 The King Salmon subdivision consists of former tidelands filled during the mid-1900s and later subdivided (see Exhibit 3).
 The rear of the two identical flat rectangular parcels back on to an arm of Fisherman's Channel, a tidal channel or slough that connects to Humboldt Bay (see Exhibit 3-5).
-A 480-square-foot mobile home straddles the boundary between the two parcels and a 20-foot-wide deck extends along the entire 50-foot length of the top of the shoreline embankment of the property (see Exhibit 5).
-Lot 52, the easterly parcel, also contains a 448-square-foot shop building.
-Most of the surrounding lots in the residentially zoned neighborhood have been developed with single family residences.
-Apart from small amounts of marsh vegetation along the bank of the arm of Fisherman's Channel and the tidelands of the channel itself, the two parcels contain no environmentally sensitive habitat.
+The two parcels to be merged are currently vacant except for an old boat dock along the shoreline.
+A previous home on the site burned to the ground.